bitcoin-dot-org/Bitcoin.org/_posts/2015-03-05-quarterly-report-decjanfeb2015.md

       providing definitions for the over 150 specialized terms and synonyms used in Bitcoin development

-    * Documentation for at least the most common op codes, and possibly all the enabled op codes.
+    * Documentation for at least the most common opcodes, and possibly all the enabled opcodes.
 This section will be essentially a more detailed version of the [Bitcoin Wiki script page](https://en.bitcoin.it/wiki/Script)